START OF SIM-RACING

 21-year-old Denis Robin Wolf in the BMW 325i racing car before the RCN1 start on the Nordschleife

-R C N - my entry into the "Green Hell"In 2025, I prove myself in the RCN (Rundstrecken Challenge Nürburgring) on one of the world’s toughest circuits – with real pace and the clear goal of learning to master this motorsport legend as a real racing driver.
+R C N - my entry into the "Green Hell"In 2025, I proved myself in the RCN (Rundstrecken Challenge Nürburgring) on one of the world’s toughest circuits – the Nürburgring Nordschleife.
+With real pace and the clear goal of learning to master this motorsport legend as a real racing driver.

 21-jähriger Denis Robin Wolf im BMW 325i Rennwagen vor dem RCN1-Start auf der Nordschleife